Drop in for a continental breakfast and coffee before your field trip departs.

 Belly up to the bar for a selection of wines and beers on tap.

-An easy walk to the San Diego River Mouth at low tide.
+Embark on an easy walk to the San Diego River Mouth, a prime spot for observing coastal and migratory birds, at low tide.
 This walk follows sidewalks to the street, crosses Quivira Way and proceeds on dirt paths along the river, stopping for views of shorebirds on the sand bars.
-Embark on a scenic birding walk from the Marina Village Conference Center to the San Diego River Mouth, a prime spot for observing coastal and migratory birds, especially during low tide.
-The walk, approximately 1 mile round trip, takes you along the water’s edge, offering a close-up view of diverse bird species, particularly on the sandbars exposed by the receding tide.
+The walk, approximately 1 mile round trip, takes you along the water's edge, offering a close-up view of diverse bird species, particularly on the sandbars exposed by the receding tide.

 If you have mobility challenges, you can drive over separately and join us at the viewing site at approximately 4:00 pm.
 The viewing point is in a large dirt parking lot across from the Aquarius Grill on Quivira Way.
 Look for the big group of people with spotting scopes!